napframework/nap-docs/app/manual/11_faq.md

 Parent entities are always updated before their children.
 This means that, if an entity has children, its components are processed first, followed by those of its descendants.

 Components receive an `update()` call every frame in the **order of declaration** in the editor.
-This means that if your entity has 2 components in the following order: (1)transform, (2)renderer; the the transform is updated before the renderer.
+This means that if your entity has 2 components in the following order: (1)transform, (2)renderer; the transform is updated before the renderer.
 The final (global) transform is calculated after update, on `postUpdate()`.

 Root entities are updated in no particular order.
 Child entities are updated in the **order of declaration**.